Is Marijuana Addictive?

 Is Marijuana addictive?

-Dependency on marijuana usually refers to a physical dependence, and one may experience withdrawal symptoms when abstaining from the drug.
-Withdrawal symptoms include: irritability, mood and sleep difficulties, decreased appetite, cravings, restlessness, and/or various forms of physical discomfort that peak within the first week after quitting and last up to 2 weeks.
-Many have also reported experiencing brain fog after quitting weed.
+Various forms of physical discomfort peak within the first week after quitting marijuana and last up to 2 weeks.
+Many individuals also report experiencing brain fog after quitting weed.

 Back to top

-What makes Marijuana addictive?
+What Makes Marijuana Addictive?

 Back to top